CS3219-AY2526Sem1/cs3219-ay2526s1-project-g03/ai/usage-log.md

 ## Date/Time: 2025-11-12

-### Tool: Claude 4.5 Sonnet (Anthropic)
+### Tool: Cursor

-#### Prompt/Command: Requested for Claude to look through the code for the collaboration service and generate test cases.
+#### Prompt/Command: Requested for Cursor to look through the code for the collaboration service and generate test cases.

 ##### Output Summary: Corresponding \_.test.ts